Witness Describes Violent Carjacking That Injured Baltimore Trauma Doctor

 “The gentleman that was driving, as I stated, the black infinity stepped out in the middle of [the] street and opened fire and shot—I know—15 times at this vehicle,” the witness said.

-Subramanian was taken to the hospital where he was treated by his own team.READ MORE: Man Shot Outside West Baltimore Corner Store On Saturday
+Subramanian was taken to the hospital where he was treated by his own team.READ MORE: Separate Shootings Across Baltimore Spark Concerns Among Residents

 Johns Hopkins Medicine says that he was not seriously injured and has been released.